Download from Github.

 I tried really hard to make Pasmo work since it's an original work from another fellow Spanish dude :p.
 But the compiler just straight out refused to create the executable file for the emulator to run, so I just surrended that end and moved on.

 And it delivers a sweet .tap file!
 No external programs or anything.
-Now with a working executable at hand, its just a matter of feeding it to the emulator via your typical commands script:
+Now with a working executable at hand, its just a matter of feeding it to Fuse via your typical commands script:

 emulator\fuse.exe --machine 48 --tape release\tape.tap -g 2x